How are Canada Port Authorities governed?

 The largest projects (such as the port authority’s proposed Roberts Bank Terminal 2) are federally reviewed and undergo the highest level of independent scrutiny.

-Occasionally, like other federal agencies, port authorities are required to act as both permitting agency and project proponent.
+Occasionally, like many other federal, provincial, and municipal agencies, port authorities are required to act as both permitting agency and project proponent.
 To ensure the permit review process is entirely objective, the Vancouver Fraser Port Authority ensures clear separation of the regulatory and proponent functions of the organization.
 Our reviews are conducted by environmental scientists and specialists.

 To provide for public oversight across all major project reviews, all work and studies related to a review are made publicly available.
 Larger projects also require public consultation.
 The port authority’s project and environmental review process (which has been evaluated and endorsed by third-party experts) follows current best practices and is continuously being improved.

 Learn more about the Vancouver Fraser Port Authority’s Project and Environmental Review process.